 CBD cooking oil

-CBD cooking oils and CBD butter have a much lower shelf life than other CBD products.
+CBD cooking oils and CBD butter have a much shorter shelf life than other CBD products.

 Tip: For easy storage, mix CBD cooking oil with herbs and pop it in the freezer in an ice cube tray.
 Then, when you want to use the oil simply pop out one or two ice cubes and leave the rest in the freezer!